xmigrate/xforecast-docs/docs/source/index.rst

 =====================================

 **Xforecast** is an open source tool for forecasting realtime data, build for system/application metrics on timeseries database.
-Here, you will find all the infromation related to xforecast project
+Here, you will find all the infromation related to xforecast project.

-Check out the :doc:`running_xforecast` section for further information, including how to run the project.
+Check out the :doc:`running_xforecast` section to get started with running the project.

 .. note::